GuillermoFidalgo/StripTkMaps/ListRuns/README.md

 The `ListRunsDriver.py` is an interactive (for now) script that will generate text files with the run numbers found on the specified source.
 Note that it is a bit hard coded for ZeroBias runs.
 This is something to be fixed in the future.

-*Side note* The latest version of the `getRR()` method is awaiting athentication fixes and will not always output correctly due to a wierd encoding error which is currently being looked at.
+*Side note* The latest version of the `getRR()` method is awaiting athentication fixes and will output some errors on screen.
+This is due to some security workaround that is currently being looked at.